-Gloria Allred Grilled on Why She Won’t Let Experts Look at the Yearbook
+Gloria Allred Grilled on Why She Won't Let Experts Look at the Yearbook - www.independentsentinel.com

 Allred: Well, uh, all I can say is we want it done in a professional setting to the extent possible, that’s the only setting in which people can testify under oath.

-Gloria Allred never bothered to ask her client if she saw Roy Moore signing the yearbook.
-Katy Tur grilled Allred because she doesn’t think Allred is making sense.
+Gloria Allred never bothered to ask her client if she saw Roy Moore signing the yearbook. msnbc katy tur grills gloria allred because she doesn’t think Allred is making sense.

 TUR: Does your client, Beverly Young Nelson, remember him signing it?